merledu/vaquita/README.md

 # Repository Setup and Branch Management Guide

-This guide provides step-by-step instructions for creating and managing branches in the **rvv-core** GitHub repository.
+This guide provides step-by-step instructions for creating and managing branches in the **rvv-core** GitHub Repository.
 It also includes information on how to clone the repository for initial setup.

 ## Table of Contents